ESIPFed/Awesome-Earth-Artificial-Intelligence/README.md

 * [Continuous Change Detection and Classification](https://github.com/GERSL/CCDC) - Continuous Change Detection and Classification (CCDC) of land cover using all available Landsat data,

-* [[Object-based Classification on Earth Engine](https://github.com/GERSL/CCDC)] - Object-based land cover classification with Feature Extraction and Feature Selection for Google Earth Engine (GEE),
+* [Object-based Classification on Earth Engine](https://github.com/GERSL/CCDC) - Object-based land cover classification with Feature Extraction and Feature Selection for Google Earth Engine (GEE),

-* [[Earth Lens](https://github.com/microsoft/Earth-Lens)] - Earth Lens, a Microsoft Garage project is an iOS iPad application that helps people and organizations quickly identify and classify objects in aerial imagery through the power of machine learning.
+* [Earth Lens](https://github.com/microsoft/Earth-Lens) - Earth Lens, a Microsoft Garage project is an iOS iPad application that helps people and organizations quickly identify and classify objects in aerial imagery through the power of machine learning.

+* [Image Classification Neural Network Ranking with source code](https://paperswithcode.com/task/image-classification) - paperswithcode has put together a list of cutting-edge papers and ranked them with the claimed accuracy.

 ## Videos